wayne391/music-structure-analysis-in-matlab/README.md

 Note that there are no MFCC feature, but my function accept customized feature  as input.
 I can't find good Harmonic Pitch Class profiles (HPCP) codes in matlab eand ssentia  is so hard to build.
 Maybe I'll add this one day.
 ### Performance
 I use "mir_eval" for evaluation.
 The score is F-score with 3 seconds tolerance.
+dataset: Beatles (174 songs)

 | Algo          | Feature       | Score   |
 | ------------- |:-------------:| -------:|